awslabs/aws-well-architected-labs/Security/200 - Automated Deployment of Detective Controls/Lab Guide.md

-# Level 200: Automated Deployment Detective Controls: Lab Guide
+# Level 200: Automated Deployment of Detective Controls: Lab Guide

 ### 1. AWS CloudFormation to Configure Customized AWS CloudTrail
 [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) is a service that enables governance, compliance, operational auditing, and risk auditing of your AWS account.
 With CloudTrail, you can log, continuously monitor, and retain account activity related to actions across your AWS infrastructure.
 CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command line tools, and other AWS services.